maximilianofried/coding-challenge-fullstack-engineer-s-hs/README.md

 5. **Favorite Characters**

-   - Each card has a "favorite" button to mark/unmark characters as favorites.
+   - Each card has a "favorite" button (star icon) to mark/unmark characters as favorites.
-   - A "Display favorites" button toggles between showing all characters and only favorites.
+   - A "Display favorites" button in the navbar toggles between showing all characters and only favorites.
    - Favorite characters are preserved across page reloads and per user.

 6. **Pagination**